Choosing Japan: The Benefits for Foreign Software Engineers

 The way companies look for diversity, it is equally important for employees to add diversity to their profile.
 Diversity always adds new dimensions to experiences, adding to knowledge and opening the minds to new ways and new possibilities.

-Japanese work culture is a sharp contrast to the work cultures of most other countries.
+Japanese work culture is in sharp contrast to the work cultures of most other countries.
 The exposure to a very different work culture has also created many successful global mega-corporations and surely adds much-needed strength of diversity to the professional profile.
 This exposure can broaden one’s perspectives and enhance adaptability – a key trait in the ever-evolving tech industry.

 And it’s not just limited to the professional profile; the experience of dealing with different cultures, people, and mindsets helps personally also.